Generacja-Innowacja/athena/README.md

 ## Visual testing

-This boilerplate uses Storybook for visual testing and component development.
+This library uses Storybook for visual testing and component development.
 Storybook provides an isolated environment to develop, test, and document UI components independently.

 - **Component Development**: Build and test components in isolation
 - **Visual Testing**: Preview components with different props and states